We’re loving The National Jazz Museum in Harlem YouTube channel, with plenty of fascinating listening sessions feat… https://t.co/7IYrKcq7d7

 Krystal and Alex, Swing Patrol London’s Shag teachers, have put together all of their previous Swing Patrol classes on a YouTube playlist for you.
 Whether you would like to get a taste of this awesome dance, or perhaps brush up on your skills, check ’em out.

-The recently-cancelled All Balboa Weekend asks you to please support the instructors and musicians in any way you can during this difficult time.
+The corona-cancelled All Balboa Weekend asks you to please support the instructors and musicians in any way you can during this difficult time.
 Here is a partial list and links, that will be updated as we have more.
 In no particular order:

 Check out Laura Keat & Jeremy Otth’s online livestreams, videos and personal lessons.